crwlrsoft/url/README.md

 ```

 To start using the library include composer's autoload file and import the
-URL class so you don't have to write the full namespace path again and again.
+`Url` class so you don't have to write the full namespace path again and again.
 Further code examples skip the above.

 ### Parsing URLs